Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2025-01-18, 11:36 PM - Remove check for player in main.c
 Remove check for player in main.c (as player_setup is now a void).

+### 2025-01-19, 10：53 AM - Make lowercase artists still go in alpabetical categories
+Make artists starting with lowercase letters go into the alphabetical buckets instead of the symbols one.

+### 2025-01-19, 11:11 AM - Use perror for mpg123 error
+Use perror to print the mpg123 errors and start them with "Error: ".

 ## Keith Hah

 ### 2025-01-02 - Brief description